Henning Linden: World War I to World War II

 Linden commanded a company of the 33rd Infantry Regiment in Panama during World War I, followed by assignment to the 55th Infantry Regiment at Camp Meade, Maryland.
-In the early 1920s Linden was Assistant Professor of Military Science for the ROTC program at the University of Maryland.
+In the early 1920s Linden was assistant professor of Military Science for the ROTC program at the University of Maryland.
 In the early 1930s Linden was adjutant of the garrison at Fort Leavenworth, Kansas.

 In 1936 Linden graduated from the U.S. Army Command and General Staff College and was reassigned to Fort McClellan, Alabama, where he commanded the 3rd Battalion, 22nd Infantry Regiment.

-In the early 1940s Linden was an Assistant Professor of Military Science for the ROTC program at Boston University.
+In the early 1940s Linden was an assistant professor of Military Science for the ROTC program at Boston University.

 World War II

 By the time of the American entry into World War II, in December 1941, Linden was commander of the 53rd Infantry Regiment in the Aleutian Islands as the United States retook them from Japan.

 In 1943 Linden was promoted to the general officer rank of brigadier general and was assigned to be the assistant division commander (ADC) of the 42nd (Rainbow) Infantry Division, commanded by Major General Harry J. Collins.
 He commanded its three infantry regiments as "Task Force Linden", which arrived in Marseille, France, that fall, deployed in an attempt to prevent two German armies in Alsace from breaking out, and successfully defended along a 30-mile front.
-Two units of "Task Force Linden", the 222nd Infantry Regiment and the 1st Battalion, 242nd Regiment, were awarded Presidential Unit Citations for extraordinary heroism.
+Two units of "Task Force Linden", the 222nd Infantry Regiment and the 1st Battalion, 242nd Infantry Regiment, were awarded Presidential Unit Citations for extraordinary heroism.

 At the end of January 1945 the remainder of the division arrived in France, and as part of Lieutenant General Alexander Patch's Seventh Army the 42nd penetrated German defenses in the Haardt mountains, crossed the Siegfried Line, bridged the Rhine River, and captured the cities of Würzburg, Schweinfurt, Fürth and Donauwörth.

 Dachau liberation

-On April 29, 1945 Linden led a 42nd Division detachment to liberate the Dachau concentration camp.
+On April 29, 1945, Linden led a 42nd Division detachment to liberate the Dachau concentration camp.
 Journalists including Marguerite Higgins traveled with Linden's detachment, resulting in international headlines about the soldiers' liberation of more than 30,000 Jews and political prisoners.